This blog post was originally posted on May 25, 2012, and was updated on April 19, 2017.

-If you want to ensure a decent glass of wine in almost any bar in Spain, you can’t really go wrong with a red vino tinto from the Ribera del Duero region.
+Spain is home to such a wide variety of great, affordable wine that choosing between them can be difficult.
+If you want to ensure a decent glass of wine in almost any bar in Spain, you can’t go wrong with a red vino tinto from the Ribera del Duero region.
 Likewise, for white wine or vino blanco, an albariño varietal from the north of Spain is a good bet.

 What is a Ribera del Duero?

-To clarify, Ribera del Duero is a wine producing region in the Casile and Leon autonomous community, it is not a specific wine nor a type of grape.
+To clarify, Ribera del Duero is a wine producing region in the Castile and León autonomous community.
+It is not a specific wine nor a type of grape.
 Common grapes used in the area are the tempranillo, grenache, cabernet sauvignon, and merlot.
-Often the wines produced in this region are a blend of different grapes.
-The Ribera del Duero region is characterized by its low rainfall and extreme climate conditions– extremely hot summers and bitterly cold winters.
+Often, the wines produced in this region are a blend of different grapes.
+The Ribera del Duero region is characterized by its low rainfall, extremely hot summers and bitterly cold winters.
 The combination makes for some wonderful wines, the most famous perhaps from the Bodegas Vega Sicilia.

 What is an Albariño?